(Updated: June 12, 2014)

 There are two wide-screen monitors, each one with its own keybord and mouse connected to a computer device.
 Apparently the BND still doesn't want to use KVM switches.

 Initially, the computer devices looked like thin clients, which just create a virtual desktop environment.
 All files are stored at centralized servers, which also makes it more easy to control and limit the access to sensitive and secret documents.
-But later, a reader recognized them as being Fujitsu ESPRIMO Q910 mini PC's, which are fully equipped personal computers in a small and stylish housing.
+But later, a reader recognized them as being Fujitsu ESPRIMO Q910 mini PC's, which are small but fully equipped personal computers.
 They also have usb-ports, which would allow to connect thumb drives to them.

 One of the